-Interest-driven CAT Communities are themed around a variety of academic and social interests, including music, gender, diversity, self-discovery, and American culture.
+Interest-driven CAT Communities are built around faculty and students' academic and social interests, such as music, gender, the weather, self discovery and American culture.
 This year's interest-driven CAT Communities are:

-- Gender, Diversity, and Morality

-- Gender, Race, and Class in American Culture
+- Gender, Race and Class in American Culture

-- Chasing the American Dream

-- Making the Ultimate Playlist: American Culture Revealed
+- · Making the Ultimate Playlist: American Culture Revealed

 - Who Will You Be?

 - Understanding the Weather

+- What's the Matter with Matter?